Choosing the Right Electric Bike

 If that all sounds a bit exhausting and what you want are pleasant summer rides in a comfortable position then our best bikes are the Dutch Gazelles.
 These are beautiful bikes, mainly sit up and beg with a fantastic build quality.
 They are built in Gazelle’s factory in Holland where they receive a thorough testing.
 If you want the Bosch system and why wouldn’t you, then we recommend the Orange C7 + HMB.

 Price is always a consideration of course.
 Our bikes start at around £1000.
 At this price we stock EMU, Wisper and Freego bikes.
 The motor for these bikes is on the front or rear wheel and Whisper and Freego bikes come with a throttle.
 The throttle enables you to ride with minimum effort at 15.5 mph, so long as you are at least turning the pedals.
 They also have a pedal assist option, which puts less demand on the battery.

 For just over £1000 (£1,099) we recommend the Wisper.
 It comes either in step-through or cross bar frame.

 If you need the convenience of a folding bike then we have a number of options to choose from.

 The Freego Folder comes in at just £999 and is available in 3 colours – silver, regency green or red.
 It has a good size battery – 375 watt hours – good for 25 to 40 miles and there is a larger battery available too (575 watt hours – good for 60 miles.)
 It also has a throttle.

-If weight is your concern - then consider the Freego Folding Light.
+If weight is your concern – then consider the Freego Folding Light.
 It weighs just 19 kg, compared to 25 kg of the normal folder.
-It comes in 2 colours, green or silver and it is the most discreet of elctric bikes with the battery cleverly hidden in the frame but still accessible for easy charging.
-The price of this one is £1249.
+It comes in 2 colours, green or silver and it is the most discreet of electric bikes with the battery cleverly hidden in the frame but still accessible for easy charging.
+The price of this one has been reduced in our January Sale to £999 from £1249.